What is fermentation and are fermented foods beneficial for me?

 Top 10 Fermented Foods (List)

-- Apple Cider Vinegar: yeasts transform the sugar in apples to alcohol, which is fermented by acetic acid bacteria to produce the acetic acid that gives apple cider vinegar its tang.
+- Apple Cider Vinegar: yeasts transform the sugar in apples into alcohol, which is fermented by acetic acid bacteria to produce the acetic acid that gives apple cider vinegar its tang.

 - Kefir: the fermentation starter for kefir is called a “grain”.
 These “grains” are actually a mixture of bacteria (lactic acid and acetic acid) as well as yeasts to create a slightly sparkling, tart drink.
 You can find kefir made from dairy, coconut or even a water base.